bfontaine/Dazibao/docs/manual.md

 #### `dazicli add [OPTION] [FILE]`

 Produce a tlv with a list of TLV and add it to a dazibao.
 If more than one TLV is provided, they will be merge into a compound TLV.

 Options:

 ```
 --dazibao <file> Specify path of dazibao to use.
---type <type>    Types of tlvs (text, jpg, compound), separated by comma.
+--type <type>    Force types of tlvs (text, jpg, compound, ...), separated by comma.
 --date           If present, will include the TLV in a DATED TLV (using current time)
 ```

+NB:
-NB: Since --type and --dazibao *MUST* be provided by user, they are not really options.
+* Since `--dazibao` *MUST* be provided by user, it is not really an option.
+* If `--type` is provided, it **MUST** provide type for each input.
+  If it is not, program will guess all the types.

 #### `dazicli dump_tlv [OPTION] DAZIBAO`